Companies whose earnings are out of sync with the rest of their industry are more likely to misreport them.

 - Letting auditors themselves evaluate fair presentation, independent of GAAP, would allow them to judge accounting practice by principles rather than by checking off boxes stating rules.

 Is good accounting based on principles or on rules?
 It’s an ongoing debate within the industry, with most skirmishes taking place over the standards set by the Financial Accounting Standards Board.
 But Stephen A. Zeff, an accounting professor at Rice Business, argues it makes more sense to focus on external auditors.
-In a recent historical/opinion paper, Zeff proposes altering the current language describing their duties.
+In a 2007 historical/opinion paper, Zeff proposes altering the current language describing their duties.

 Currently, auditors assessing a company’s financial position must opine whether the firm’s financial statements “present fairly…in conformity with generally accepted accounting principles,” or GAAP.
 The problem, Zeff argues, is that there are often several options to choose from among those included in GAAP.
 Under certain circumstances, those choices or the prescribed GAAP procedure itself can create misleading financial statements.